 PRIME MINISTER NETANYAHU: Kiss my ass, Schvartzer Thank you, Mr. President.

-Posted by Kevin Barrett on March 5, 2014, With 15090 Reads Filed under Of Interest.
+Posted by Kevin Barrett on March 5, 2014, With 15575 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.